Skip to main content

 What This Means for Tool-Agnostic Teams

-The story under this is not "GPT-5.5 vs Claude."
-The story is "the model layer is moving fast, and teams locked to one vendor will keep paying for it."
+The real story is not "GPT-5.5 vs Claude."
+It is that the model layer moves fast, and teams locked to one vendor keep paying for it.

 BridgeMind's stack is tool-agnostic on purpose.
-When GPT-5.5 shipped, integrating it took a few hours, not a few weeks.
-That is the dividend of a portable operating model.
-Specs port.
-Review patterns port.
-Context curation ports.
-The model is interchangeable.
+When GPT-5.5 shipped, integrating it took hours, not weeks — because the specs, the review patterns, and the context curation all carried over unchanged.
+The model is the interchangeable part.

 That is also why the Vibecademy certifications are tool-agnostic by design.
 The credential proves you operate the layer above any specific model.
-Models will keep shipping.
-The credential keeps holding.
+Models keep shipping; the credential keeps holding.

 What to Do This Week